cllebrun/ibm-cloud-platform-handsOn/labs/2.1 Lab Node.js - Toolchain/README.md

 1. Login to the IBM Cloud Platform: https://console.bluemix.net
 2. Make sure to be loacated in the US-South region:
 <img src="./images/regionUS.png" width="20%"/>
-3. Select the Catalog tab (up and right)
+3. Select the Catalog tab (up and right).

-4. Scroll down to the Cloud Foundry Apps section
+4. Scroll down to the Cloud Foundry Apps section.
 5. Select the "SDK for Node.js" runtime:
 <img src="./images/SDKNodejs.png" width="20%"/>
 6. Give it a unique name